hheyhhay/breathe-easy-stretch/README.md

 - Better understand react and react router
 - Self-teach and understand the fundamentals of Typescript
 ##### Eric -
+- Gain fluency in TypeScript, React, and Router
+- Strengthen self-teaching and initiative
+- Strengthen group dynamics
+- Learn how to implement hooks
+- CSS repetition

 ### Challenges
 ##### William -